 This course is a study of the structure of the cells and tissues of the human integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 Lecture and laboratory.
-(Lab fee) (F, SP, OF, OSP, OSU) MOTR Equivalent: MOTR LIFS 150LA - HUMAN BIOLOGY
+Not open to students who have successfully completed BI238.
+(F, SP, OF, OSP, OSU)

+MOTR Equivalent: MOTR LIFS150LA - HUMAN BIOLOGY WITH LAB

-BI 241 Human Chemistry
+BI241 Human Chemistry

 The emphasis of this course is the chemistry and physiology of the cells and tissues within the human integumentary, skeletal, muscular, respiratory, digestive, urinary, cardiovascular, immunological, endocrine, nervous, and reproductive systems.
 Lecture and laboratory.
 (CBA)

-BI 242 Human Physiology
+BI242 Human Physiology

 This course is a study of the function including homeostatic mechanisms of the chemicals, cells, and tissues of the human integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
+Not open to students who have successfully completed BI238.
 Lecture and laboratory.
-PREREQUISITE: BI 240 with a minimum grade of "C".
+PREREQUISITE: BI240 with a minimum grade of "C".
 (SP, OF, OSP, OSU)

-MOTR Equivalent: MOTR LIFS 150LP - HUMAN BIOLOGY WITH LAB
+MOTR Equivalent: MOTR LIFS150LP - HUMAN BIOLOGY